Girl Scouts choose to participate in the Fall Product Sales Program because they:

 - Give back to their community through the Food Pantry Project by collecting money that purchases product delivered directly to local food banks.

-Earn cool recognitions.
+Earn cool rewards.

 - Begin to learn the five skills of goal setting, decision making, money management, people skills, and business ethics.